neo4j-php/Bolt/README.md

 _Setting up ini directive isn't part of connection class because function `ini_set` can be disabled on production environments for security reasons._

+## :vertical_traffic_light: Server state

+Server state is not reported by server but it is evaluated by received response.
+You can access current state through property `$protocol->serverState`.
+This property is updated with every call `getResponse(s)`.

 ## :pushpin: More solutions